 12.6.1.1.8 GTKSA

 The GTKSA results from a successful 4-way handshake, FT 4-way handshake, FT protocol, FT resource request protocol or the group key handshake and is unidirectional.
 In an infrastructure BSS, there is one GTKSA, used exclusively for encrypting group addressed MPDUs that are transmitted by the AP and for decrypting group addressed transmissions that are received by the STAs.
 In an IBSS or in a PBSS, each STA defines its own GTKSA, which is used to encrypt its group addressed transmissions, and stores a separate GTKSA for each peer STA so that encrypted group addressed traffic received from other STAs may be decrypted.
-A GTKSA is created by the Supplicant’s SME when Message 3 of the 4-way handshake is received or when Message 1 of the group key handshake is received.
+A GTKSA is created by the Supplicant’s SME when Message 3 of the 4-way handshake is received, when Message 1 of the group key handshake is received, or when the Reassociation Response of the FT handshake is received.
 The GTKSA is created by the Authenticator’s SME when the SME changes the GTK and has sent the GTK to all STAs with which it has a PTKSA.
 A GTKSA consists of the following elements: